 Hello, my name is Tiffany!

 I’m a digital illustrator and graphic designer from Arizona.
-As ordinary as it sounds, my artwork is inspired by the music I listen to, the art that I like, the feelings that I need to get out, the world around me, and sometimes just seeing neat color combinations.
-That said, I tend to gravitate towards drawing portraits and album/song covers, but I’m open to any kind of cool projects that you might have!
+As ordinary as it sounds, my artwork is inspired by music, feelings, cool color combinations, and art that surrounds me.
+That said, I tend to gravitate towards drawing people and album/song covers, but I’m open to any kind of cool projects that you might have!

-I’ve dabbled with most art mediums since I was a child, and have always been considered creative.
-I’d say that I got into graphic/web design around 1998 (I’ll save the whole run-down on that for another time, but I’ll just say: I started at Geocities and PSP7, now I’m here!), and then vector illustration around 2005.
+I’ve dabbled with most art mediums since I was a kid, and have always been considered creative.
+I’d say that I got into graphic/web design around 1998 (I’ll save the whole run-down on that for another time, but I started at Geocities and PSP7, now I’m here!), and then vector illustration around 2005.
 My weapons of choice are Adobe Illustrator, Adobe Photoshop, and a graphics tablet (I use a Huion 1060 Plus right now).
-I’m a self-taught, passion-chasing woman who has spent several years getting to where I’m at and I’m still trying to evolve as an artist.
+I’m a self-taught, passion-chasing woman who has spent several years getting to where I’m at and I’m always trying to evolve as an artist.

-Aside from art, I am also a music journalist.
-My passion for writing about music began in 2008… ecstatically blogging, interviewing, and reviewing music (mainly hip hop) under the alias Tiffology (co-owner at CrayonBeats; CB, for short).
-I’ve written over 3K blog posts and countless print features in CrayonBeats Magazine (note: this means I also have experience with Adobe InDesign).
-Through CB, I’ve further gained experience in interviewing, writing/editing, curating music projects, doing print layouts, WordPress and web design (HTML+CSS with some PHP knowledge), and running a business.
+Aside from art, I am also a music journalist (on a hiatus).
+My passion for writing about music began in 2008… ecstatically blogging, interviewing, and reviewing music (mainly hip hop) under the alias Tiffology (I was previously co-owner at CrayonBeats).
+I’ve written over 3K blog posts and countless print features in CrayonBeats Magazine.
+Through CB, I’ve further gained experience in interviewing, writing/editing, curating music projects, doing print layouts, web design, and running a business.

-In my free time, you can find me listening to music, eating delicious foods, reading comics, kickin’ back watching TV (big fan of sci-fi, horror, action/suspense, and drama), playing with my nieces and enjoying time with family, and some other things.
+In my free time, you can find me listening to music, eating delicious foods, reading graphic novels, kickin’ back watching TV (big fan of sci-fi, horror, action/suspense, and drama), playing PC games, and enjoying time with family.